-Prenuptial agreements can encompass a wide range of issues from property and debt division, spousal maintenance and attorneys’ fees in the instance of divorce.
-For a prenuptial agreement to be valid, certain legal formalities need to be met.
+Prenuptial agreements can encompass a wide range of issues from property and debt division, spousal maintenance, and attorneys’ fees.
+For a valid prenuptial agreement, certain legal formalities are needed.

 The reality is that in some engagements, the negotiations over a prenuptial agreement can be significant.
-In some instances, parties even decide not to get married.
-One scenario that happens sometimes is parties instead decide to engage in an informal commitment ceremony of some kind instead of getting married.
+In some instances, parties may decide not to get married.
+Parties may decide to engage in an informal commitment ceremony instead of a formal marriage.

-However, if one party wants a postnuptial agreement after marriage, there is not an easy way for a party to get their spouse to agree to one.
+However, if one party wants a postnuptial agreement, there is no easy way for a party to convince their spouse.
 Ultimately, just like with a prenuptial agreement, both parties need to have independent legal counsel representing them.
-Any postnuptial agreement would also require full and fair disclosure, no coercion or undue influence and it would have to be found to not be unconscionable.
-Both parties also have to willingly sign the postnuptial agreement.
+Any agreement would also require full and fair disclosure, no coercion, or undue influence and it would have to be found to not be unconscionable.
+Both parties also have to willingly sign the agreement.

-For both parties to want to sign the postnuptial agreement, the terms usually have to result in both parties gaining in some respect by signing the postnuptial agreement.
-Otherwise, why would both parties sign a postnuptial agreement?
-Thus, finding a win-win reason why both parties may wish to sign the postnuptial agreement is most often the key.
+For both parties to sign the postnuptial agreement, the terms usually have to result in both parties gaining in some respect by signing.
+Otherwise, why would they sign?
+Thus, finding a win-win reason why both parties may wish to sign is most often the key.
 Win-win solutions can often rigorous negotiations and a balancing of interests.

 But one potential way to explore the matter further may be in mediation or through the collaborative process.
 In either process, the parties might be able to forget a middle ground where the postnuptial agreement makes sense for both.
 In other cases, the attempts might prove to be unsuccessful.

 If you are interested in a postnuptial agreement, Stange Law Firm, PC can help.
 You can reach us at 855-805-0595.